Product groups are used to specify which products from your Bing Merchant Center catalog should be included in a particular ad group.

 First, he wants to select only toys from Tailspin Toys.
 So he clicks the pencil icon to display the following.
 In the drop down, Matt wants to divide all products by Brand.

 Now Matt wants to divide Tailspin Toys even further, to select only the right age group.
-So he click the + next to Tailspin Toys, bringing him to:
+So he click the + next to Tailspin Toys.

 Right now the product group still contains everything in the catalog feed.
 It's just divided into "Tailspin Toys," "Ages 1-5" and everything else.
 But he wants this ad group to contain only Tailspin Toys for ages 1-5.
 He need to exclude everything else.
 Note that Bing Ads has already created a couple of rows that contain "Everything else."